-- PO-1: Students will acquire a functional knowledge of the underlying principles and recent emerging trends of the media industry. - PO-2: Students will develop communication skills, appreciation for creativity, critical thinking, and analytical approach. - PO-3: Students will be equipped to conceptualize, create, design, and strategies high-quality media content for print, TV, radio, films and various digital platforms like social media, mobile etc. - PO-4: Students will appreciate and demonstrate the ability to produce reliable outcomes firmly founded on socially responsible framework, backed with decent knowledge of media ethics and law.
+PO-1: Students will acquire a functional knowledge of the underlying principles and recent emerging trends of the media industry.

+PO-2: Students will develop communication skills, appreciation for creativity, critical thinking, and analytical approach.

+PO-3: Students will be equipped to conceptualize, create, design, and strategies high-quality media content for print, TV, radio, films and various digital platforms like social media, mobile etc.

+PO-4: Students will appreciate and demonstrate the ability to produce reliable outcomes firmly founded on socially responsible framework, backed with decent knowledge of media ethics and law.

-ORDINANCE FOR BJMC, MJMC & PGDJMC
+ORDINANCE FOR BJMC & MJMC

-Applicability: This ordinance shall be applied to all programs leading to the Bachelor of Journalism and Mass Communication, Masters of Journalism and Mass Communication, and Post Graduate Diploma in Journalism and Mass Communication; and all programs under this ordinance shall follow the semester system.
+Applicability: This ordinance shall be applied to all programs leading to the Bachelor of Journalism and Mass Communication and Masters of Journalism and Mass Communication; and all programs under this ordinance shall follow the semester system.